alexiamandeville/timedTrialsVR_Unity/README.md

 # TimedTrialsVR_Unity
-A vehicle for reseraching an adaptation of Fitts' Law. https://www.interaction-design.org/literature/topics/fitts-law
+A vehicle for researching an adaptation of Fitts' Law. https://www.interaction-design.org/literature/topics/fitts-law

 An experiment measuring the optimal distance and angle at which a world-space UI object can be interacted with in VR.
 Developed in Unity 20173.0f3.